-- Although the press has speculated on the game drifting into survival-horror territory, this will not be a Resident Evil or Silent Hill type game.
-There will definitely be some scary bits, but the game will be more 'survival-adventure' than 'survival-horror'.
+- Although the press has speculated on the game drifting into survival-horror territory, this is not a Resident Evil or Silent Hill type game.
+There are definitely some scary and gory bits, but the game is much more 'survival-adventure' than 'survival-horror'.

-- The auto-targeting feature used in previous games will be replaced by a free-aim system.
+- The auto-targeting feature used in previous games has been replaced by a free-aim system.

 - While not strictly "open world," the game is non-linear.
-Players can explore the island's diverse locations freely and can revisit areas as well as unlocking new areas as Lara's skills and equipment improve.
-However, there will be some scripted sequences that advance the story, and there will only be one main plot and one ending.
+Players can explore the island's diverse locations freely and can revisit areas as well as reach new areas as Lara's skills and equipment improve.
+However, there will be some scripted sequences that advance the story, and there is one main plot and one ending.

-- A system of hubs, or "base camps," allow players to fast travel among various points on the island.
+- A system of "base camps," allow players to fast travel among various areas on the island.
 Base camps also provide opportunities to examine and combine inventory items and access an RPG-like skill system to enhance Lara's abilities.
 Check out this video, the Guide To Survival Episode #2 for details.

-- There will be optional side tombs and sub-quests offering additional exploration and puzzle-solving opportunities.
+- There are optional side tombs and numerous collectibles to be hunted down, offering additional exploration and puzzle-solving opportunities.

-- There will be multiple difficulty settings to make the game accessible to a wider range of players.
+- There are multiple difficulty settings to make the game accessible to a wider range of players.

-- Changing weather conditions, Lara's improved gear and abilities, and the player's influence on the game world are intended to keep locations fresh when revisited.
+- Changing weather conditions, Lara's improved gear and abilities, and the player's influence on the game world keep locations fresh when revisited.

-- The game will include a hint system called "survival instinct," in which players can highlight clues and interactive elements in the game world by pressing a button.
+- The game includes a hint system called "survival instinct," in which players can highlight clues and interactive elements in the game world by pressing a button.

-- As in the original game, Lara will only have one outfit—she's stranded far from civilization after all—however, the state of her clothes will evolve over the course of the game as she interacts with the environment.
-Additional costumes will be available as downloadable content with certain special and pre-order editions.
+- As in the original game, Lara has only one outfit—she's stranded far from civilization after all—however, the state of her clothes will evolve over the course of the game as she interacts with the environment.
+Additional costumes are available as downloadable content.

 - At the heart of it all is a mystery reminiscent of the TV show LOST.
 What is this island all about?
 Who are its strange inhabitants?
 Why is it seemingly impossible to escape?
 Lara—and the player—must discover the truth.